-Fear and Trembling is one of the most famous works by the Danish philosopher Søren Kierkegaard.
+This Fear and Trembling summary looks at one of the most famous works by the Danish philosopher Søren Kierkegaard.
 It looks at how Abraham dealt with the realisation that he would have to sacrifice his son to please and what this means for those who wish to pursue faith.

 Kierkegaard asserts that Abraham had a choice in the matter.
 He could have neglected to follow God’s advice, or he could go along with it.

 During the three and half day journey to Moriah, Abraham will have resigned himself to the loss of his son.
 The argument Kierkegaard puts forward is that resignation is a must before you have faith.